-The Combined Expatriate Residence Permit and Aliens Card (CERPAC) grants a foreigner permission to live and work in Nigeria for up to two years, which is subject to renewal and validity of the expatriate quota.
-Therefore the CERPAC Nigeria can be simply summarized as work or resident permit required for any foreigner to reside in Nigeria for any lawful purpose.
+The Combined Expatriate Residence Permit and Aliens Card (CERPAC) grants a foreigner the permission to live and work in Nigeria for up to two years, which is subject to renewal and validity of the expatriate quota.
+Therefore the Nigerian CERPAC can simply be defined as work and resident permit required for any foreigner to reside in Nigeria for any lawful purposes.

 The Nigeria Immigration Service (NIS) is the government agency in charge of issuing and renewing CERPAC in Nigeria.
 This function is carried out by NIS in hands in hands with the Ministry of Interiors since the Minister of Interiors is also the supervising Minister for the NIS.

-Essentially, there are tow types of CERPAC cards- CERPAC Green Card and the CERPAC Brown Card
+Essentially, there are different categories of resident permits & visas issued by the NIS.
+Also, there are two major types of CERPAC cards, which are CERPAC Green Card and the CERPAC Brown Card.

 THE CERPAC GREEN CARD